 “You can start a return on one site and then go to another site and have two going at once.
 Compare and contrast,” Chad said.
 “You aren’t being charged for it, so which one makes you feel more comfortable?”

 We live in a great time to do taxes.
-The major websites have created software that allows you to file from just about anywhere: your phone, your laptop, your tablet and your desktop.
+Popular tax software companies allow you to file from just about anywhere: your phone, your laptop, your tablet and your desktop.